Looking to Level Up Your Workplace?

 8. Solid Light Holographic Projections

 Light Field Lab specialise in holographic displays, which project 3D images that appear to float in mid-air.
 These holographic displays don’t require headgear.
-Also, rather than using traditional methods like spinning volumetric displays (which create an almost 360-degree spherical viewing angle), or reflections on angled glass, solid light holograms are instead created using a phase guide that steers and focuses light into mid-air to create a single image that can be viewed and interacted with from multiple angles.
+Rather than using traditional methods like spinning volumetric displays (which create an almost 360-degree spherical viewing angle), or reflections on angled glass, solid light holograms are instead created using a phase guide that steers and focuses light into mid-air to create a single image that can be viewed and interacted with from multiple angles.
 The image is so sharp that you can hold a magnifying glass next to it and see an enlarged version of it.

-It may take some time for the prototypes to be adopted but believe that the implications of this technology for offices and office design will be significant.
+It may take some time for the prototypes to be widely adopted, but we believe that the implications of this technology for offices and office design will be significant.
 Holographic image projection can be used to create immersive presentations and collaborative workspaces that allow teams to visualise and interact with complex data that can be expressed and understood in entirely new ways.
+For example, workplace consultants, fit-out experts, and designers could use holographic projections to create virtual models of buildings and spaces, allowing clients to experience and provide feedback on their designs before they are built – the so-called “digital twin” technology.
+McKinsey’s research on digital twins highlights how this technology is already being used in construction and facilities management to reduce costs and improve design outcomes.

-Holographic displays can also be used to create more engaging and dynamic presentations for sales pitches, product demonstrations, marketing packing and other various business applications.
+Holographic displays can also be used to create more engaging and dynamic presentations for sales pitches, product demonstrations, marketing, and other various business applications.
 Instead of relying on traditional 2D presentations, companies could use holographic projections to create interactive experiences that allow customers to engage with products in new and exciting ways.

 Lastest articles